top of page

 HISTORICAL GUIDE

 Alex has been obsessed with history ever since he found a book about presidents in third grade.
-He holds a BA in History and Social Sciences, with a concentration in Secondary Education, from Eastern Connecticut State University and an MA in Military History from Norwich University in Vermont.
-Alex currently teaches World History, U.S. Military History, Civics, Psychology, Sociology, and AP U.S. History at Parish Hill High School, and was named the CT PTA High School Teacher of the Year in 2022.
+He holds a BA in History and Social Sciences, from Eastern Connecticut State University and MA in Military History from Norwich University in Vermont.
+Alex taught World History, Civics, U.S. Military History, Psychology, Sociology, and AP U.S. History at Parish Hill High School, earning recognition as the CT PTA High School Teacher of the Year in 2022.
+He currently teaches U.S. History, World History, Psychology, Civics, and Military History at Coventry High School.
 When not teaching or touring, you’ll find Alex screaming and sweating on a rugby pitch for the New London County Rugby Club.
 Alex loves engaging with other history enthusiasts, joining Hub Town Tours to share his immense passion for Boston and its revolutionary history.

 JOSH R.